-Michele Mosley, Director of Social-Emotional Learning, has been a member of the Youth Learning Center team since 2004 when she began as a tutor and summer instructor.
+Michele Mosley, Director, Corporate and Foundation Relations, has been a member of the Youth Learning Center team since 2004 when she began as a tutor and summer instructor.
 Over the years, Michele has evolved with the organization and has been responsible for YLC’s focus on youth outcomes, the development of YLC’s evaluation processes, and the growth of the organization’s community partnerships.
 Michele has played a significant role in spearheading initiatives to address positive youth development needs, such as the creation of Two Degrees, YLC’s new solution for teen alumni.
 She is a member of the St. Louis Outcomes & Evaluation Network (SLOEN), adjunct instructor at the Brown School of Social Work, 2014 Leadership St. Louis graduate, active volunteer with Big Brothers Big Sisters of Eastern Missouri, and self-proclaimed artist/painter.

 Michele holds a bachelor of arts in psychology from Washington University in St. Louis and a Master of Social Work (MSW) with a Concentration in Children, Youth, and Families from the George Warren Brown School of Social Work at Washington University.
 Michele is passionate about improving outcomes for children and youth through holistic, culturally-inclusive approaches that empower children and their families.
 As a founding team member of The Biome, she is excited to continue to share her love for children and their development.

 Debbie has been helping companies organize and improve their accounting functions for over 15 years.
 She received her B.S. in Accounting Information Systems from Maryville University in 2005, and has held positions in a variety of private industries, including legal, private funds, engineering, and construction.